jaejae-lee/smartia_website/README.md

 ## Smart factory web application

-This is the project for company SMARTIA. as a UX Engineer candidate, planned UX/UI and built a demo site of the web application using React.js.
+This is the project for company SMARTIA.
+As a UX Engineer candidate, planned UX/UI and built a demo site of the web application using React.js.

 View the live demo site here: https://jaejae-lee.github.io/smartia_website